Justtolook/RemNote-Statistics-Plugin/README.md

 ## How to use
 Use the slash command `/statistics` to get a summary of your RemNote statistics in a popup.
 Press ESC or click outside the popup to close it.
 You costumize the color of the charts in the settings by giving a hex color code.

+## Additional information
+- The plugin is still in development and might not work as expected.
+- No dark mode support yet.